aman-abesec/SDE-Sheet/Day_23_Graph/README.md

 - Detect A cycle in a Directed Graph using BFS
 - Number of islands(Do in Grid and Graph Both)
 - Bipartite Check using BFS
+  - A bipartite graph is possible if the graph coloring is possible using two colors such that vertices in a set are colored with the same color.
+Note that it is possible to color a cycle graph with even cycle using two colors.
 - Bipartite Check using DFS